mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ```

 Let's walk over this code:
-- `rootBundle` is used to access the file and content loaded with `loadString`method.
+- `rootBundle` is used to access the file and content loaded with `loadString` method.
-- To use asyncronious features, like `await`, a method should be marked as `async`.
+- To use asynchronous features, like `await`, a method should be marked as `async`.
-- `json.decode` method converts json string to a `Map` object.
+- `json.decode` method converts JSON string to a `Map` object.
-- `map` method used to transform data into list of plain objects.
+- `map` method used to transform data into a list of plain objects.

 Now we have our data to display is ready.
 We can start implementing the interface.